semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 ### branches {#branches-in-filter}

 Optional property.
 Contains a list of Git branches.
-If specified, the rule can only trigger on events that apply to one of the listed branches.
+If specified, the rule can only trigger events that apply to one of the listed branches.

 #### pipelines {#pipelines-in-filter}

 Optional property.
 A list of pipeline filenames.
-If specified, the rule can only trigger on events that originginated from one of the listed pipelines.
+If specified, the rule can only trigger events originating from one of the listed pipelines.

 ## notify {#notify-in-rules}

 Specifies how to send the notification.

-This property may contain these subproperties:
+This property may contain these sub-properties:

 - [`slack`](#slack-in-notify): configuration to send Slack notifications
 - [`webhook`](#webhook-in-notify): configuration to send notifications to webhook-enabled services